moveit/moveit_tutorials/doc/ikfast/ikfast_tutorial.rst

 Test the Plugin
 ^^^^^^^^^^^^^^^

-Use the MoveIt Rviz Motion Planning Plugin and use the interactive markers to see if correct IK Solutions are found.
+Use the MoveIt RViz Motion Planning Plugin and use the interactive markers to see if correct IK Solutions are found.

 Updating the Plugin
 -------------------